-Director of the Mechanobiology Institute, Distinguished Professor of the Department of Biological Sciences.
-NUS, and Emeritus
+Director of the Mechanobiology Institute, Distinguished Professor of the Department of Biological Sciences, NUS, and Emeritus

 Professor of the Department of Biological Sciences at Columbia University, USA.
-The Sheetz lab focuses on understanding the molecular mechanisms of mechanotransduction and their involvement in a variety of phenomena from cancer metastasis to cientists from the Mechanobiology Institute, National University of Singapore along with colleagues from Columbia University, USA have identified the role of ERBB family receptors, including EGFR and HER2 in integrating mechanical and biochemical signals that are essential for promoting cellular behavior such as its growth and movement.
-This study is published in Nature Materials.
+The Sheetz lab focuses on understanding the molecular mechanisms of mechanotransduction and their involvement in a variety of phenomena from cancer metastasis to brain function.